-If you plan to use your garden room all year round, insulate the space and hire a professional to install electricity.
-Once the essentials are taken care of, you can get on with the more glamorous details.
+If you plan to use your shed or summer house all year round, insulate the space and hire a professional to install electricity.
+Alternatively, invest in an Insulated Garden Room with double glazed windows where you can create a cosy work space, set up an extra lounge room or even accommodate an occasional guest.
+Once the essential amenities are taken care of, you can get on with the more glamorous details.
 Torie Jayne’s shed is brimming with charm and character.
 Take a leaf out of her book to inject a shot of individuality:

 Make your own soft furnishings, DIY a lamp shade, dye old tablecloths or make paper flowers.
 Use inexpensive postcards to decorate the walls

 And the team at His for Home recommend getting your hands on a couple of rolls of colourful, vintage wallpaper for a feature wall: “Mix & match or clash colours and patterns for an affordable, one-of-a-kind shed interior.”

 Your garden room should inspire you.
 Whether it's a yoga studio, office, craft room or somewhere to learn the drums, have a bit of fun and don’t be constrained by the same rules that apply to your home.
 Read Sally Coulthard’s guide, 'How to Decorate Your Shed' if you want some specific style ideas.